 Team Hope with The National Center for Missing and Exploited Children: "Team HOPE is a group of ordinary people who one day were forced to live every parent's nightmare; we have all experienced the trauma of having a missing or exploited child.
 We know the pain, fear, frustration, and loneliness that comes with having a missing or sexually exploited child.
 With this knowledge and experience, we are dedicated to offering compassionate peer support, empathy, understanding, kindness, and friendship to families who are still searching, have recovered their children safely, have located their children deceased, and families with children who have been sexually exploited.
 We are here to provide hope and walk the journey with other families."

-National Missing and Unidentified Persons System (NamUs): "By bringing people, information, forensic science, and technology together, NamUs helps resolve missing, unidentified, and unclaimed person cases nationwide, while providing support to victims and their families."
+National Missing and Unidentified Persons System (NamUs): "By bringing people, information, forensic science, and technology together, NamUs helps resolve missing, unidentified, and unclaimed person cases nationwide."

 Forensic Facial Reconstruction: "Facial Reconstructions, also called Facial Approximations, are drawings or sculptures completed by trained forensic artists.
 The forensic artist is called in by an investigating agency (either Law Enforcement or Coroner/Medical Examiner) when an unidentified deceased person's facial features are no longer recognizable due to decomposition or trauma."